Umuzi-org/ACN-syllabus/content/teaching-curriculum/quick-familiarity-4/_index.md

 1. Describe which of the techniques you already apply pretty well when you teach and describe how you apply the technique.
 Also explain how you know that the technique works.

-2. Which technique do you think has the greatest potential to improve your teaching abilities(choose 1)?
+2. Which technique do you think has the greatest potential to improve your teaching abilities? (choose 1).
 Be sure to motivate your choice with some sound reasoning.

 ## Please follow the following instructions to submit your work